 This is the act of/the builder's rite held when a construction project for a new building is completed.
 This occurs when the final addition is made to the structure, marking its completion.

 This is a measurement of a company's financial health, where an investor will test a property's NOI.

-A slice of a mortgaged-backed-security, differentied in ways such as risk or maturiry.
+A slice of a mortgaged-backed-security, differentiated in ways such as risk or maturity.

 Example: Certain Mortgage Backed Securities are sold in 5-year tranches, where investor get back interest plus principal at different times according to which tranche they acquire.

 A form of real-estate lease agreement where the tenant or lessee is responsible for the ongoing expenses of the property, including real estate taxes, building insurance, and maintenance, in addition to paying the rent and utilities.property and the landlord receives a net rent.
 Operating expenses include taxes, utilities, insurance, repairs, janitorial services, and license fees.